THE STATE EDUCATION DEPARTMENT / THE UNIVERSITY OF THE STATE OF NEW YORK / ALBANY, NY 12234

 Schools subject to this requirement are required to notify students, parents and guardians that the school will be offering breakfast to all students after the instructional day has begun.

 Schools may apply, on an annual basis, to SED for a waiver from providing Breakfast After the Bell.
 Waivers will be granted by SED on a case by case basis upon the school demonstrating:

 - A lack of need for Breakfast After the Bell because of a successful existing breakfast program; or

 - The implementation of Breakfast After the Bell would cause economic hardship for the school.

 Waiver requests for the 2018-19 school year must be received by June 30, 2018.
 Complete the request form found here to request a waiver.

 All schools participating in the School Breakfast Program will be required to provide information on breakfast service delivery methods, by site, during the Child Nutrition Program Annual Renewal Process.
 This information will be used to publish a report at the conclusion of the 2018-19 school year on the success of Breakfast After the Bell, but will also include all schools participating in the School Breakfast Program.
 This report will be published by December 1, 2019, and each December 1 thereafter.

 Non-competitive grants will be available to all schools required to implement a Breakfast After the Bell program.
+If a school has submitted a waiver request and it has been approved, that school is not eligible to receive grant funding.
 Additional information regarding the grants will be posted at a later date.